nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/DJANGO_REST_SETUP_GUIDE.md

 14. Create an endpoint for the root of the API, which is basically a table of contents
     1. Tutorial link: http://www.django-rest-framework.org/tutorial/5-relationships-and-hyperlinked-apis/#creating-an-endpoint-for-the-root-of-our-api
 15. Fire up your dev server with
-    > python manage.py runserver
+    > python3 manage.py runserver

 16. Navigate to `/myBarModel` to see if the Django UI presents you with a lovely page where you can add new instances of your model to the db.
 17. Another way to add new instances of your models and/or your users to the db is by creating a superuser and leveraging the Django admin UI ( which you can get to by loading /admin in the browser, for example : `localhost:8000/admin` )
-    1. > python manage.py createsuperuser
+    1. > python3 manage.py createsuperuser
     2. enter a username
     3. enter an email
     4. enter a password
     5. start your server
-        > python manage.py runserver and navigate to the url + /admin  and login
+        > python3 manage.py runserver and navigate to the url + /admin  and login
     6. To add instances of a model from your app, edit bar/admin.py
         1. Import:
             1. admin from django.contrib